FileFighter/filefighter.github.io/wiki/wiki.md

 ### 1.2 Scope
-The project is going to be realized as an webapp and backend services, that each user can setup for themself.
+The project is going to be realized as an webapp and backend services, that each user can setup with one single script for themself.

-Actors of this App can be users and administrators.
+Actors of this App can be have different roles like user and administrator.

 Planned Subsystems are:
 * Account System: